Good Clinical Practice (GCP)

 In order to be competent to perform their tasks, it is important that everyone involved in research is trained or appropriately experienced to perform the specific tasks they are being asked to undertake.

 To help Principal Investigators and others at clinical research sites determine who needs GCP training and to what level, we have developed the Delegation and Training Decision Aid.
 By thinking first about what tasks need to be delegated, you can then consider whether the people who will be carrying out those tasks have the training and experience they need.

 We provide a range of training courses for people who need a full GCP course, and offer a range of materials for those who only need training in a specific aspect of GCP for delivery in research sites.

 This is decided by your Trust/employer, as the answer depends on the research you are involved in, and your previous experience.

 For clinical trials, the Medicines for Human Use (Clinical Trials) (2004) regulations require that all staff are trained to carry out their duties on each study they are working on.
 This is not time bound.
 If you have just had participated in training and a regulatory change is made, you will need to be informed of these changes and understand their implications for your practice.

 We offer a range of high quality GCP training courses.
-All our courses have a practical focus, with the key aim that participants know what to do to practise excellent GCP when they return to their workplace to ensure the rights, safety and well-being of patients and the quality of the research data.
-All NIHR CRN GCP courses are appropriate for people conducting clinical trials, non-clinical trials and other kinds of research.
+All our GCP courses have a practical focus, with the key aim that participants know what to do to practise excellent GCP when they return to their workplace - to ensure the rights, safety and dignity of research participants and the quality of research data.

 NIHR CRN GCP courses are available free of charge to the NHS, UK universities, and other publicly funded organisations conducting and supporting clinical research.